thorenscientific/documentation/docs/eval/user-guide/transceiver/adrv9009/prerequisites.rst

       or Linux).
    -  :ref:`See the supported carriers <adrv9009 carriers>`.

-#.  some way to interact with the platform,
+#.
+Some way to interact with the platform,

    #. for the ARM/FPGA SoC platforms, this normally includes: